 For the purposes of STCP 17-1:

+NS Exercise is a network services procurement exercise.

+NS Feasibility Costs are the costs agreed between The Company and a TO for the undertaking of an NS Feasibility Study.

+NS Feasibility Programme is the programme agreed between The Company and a TO for the undertaking of an NS Feasibility Study.

+NS Feasibility Request Form is a request in the form set out in Appendix C to this STCP 17-1 from The Company to a TO for an NS Feasibility Study.

+NS Feasibility Services are the services a TO has agreed to provide to The Company for an NS Feasibility Study.

+NS Feasibility Study Report is the report a TO has agreed to provide to The Company in respect of an NS Feasibility Study.

-Customer Feasibility Study Offer – an offer made by the Lead Party to the customer for carrying out the Fstudy.
+Customer Feasibility Study Offer – an offer made by the Lead Party to the customer for carrying out the Customer Feasibility Study.

 Customer Study Report is the report that the Lead Party has agreed to provide the customer in accordance with the Customer Feasibility Study Offer

-Feasibility Programme - a programme to manage the process.
-The Feasibility Programme lists the milestones against which the dates agreed by all Parties are inserted.
+Customer Feasibility Programme - a programme to manage the Customer Feasibility Study process.
+The Customer Feasibility Programme lists the milestones against which the dates agreed by all Parties are inserted.

-Feasibility Steering Group - a small team made up of named representatives from the Lead Party and other Party/Parties (as appropriate) to oversee the application.
-The members of the Feasibility Steering Group shall be identified on the Feasibility Programme.
-The remit of this group is to agree the Feasibility Programme, monitor progress and agree any changes.
-The Feasibility Steering Group is also responsible for resolving any disagreements relating to a at first instance, prior to any necessary escalation.
+Customer Feasibility Steering Group - a small team made up of named representatives from the Lead Party and other Party/Parties (as appropriate) to oversee the application.
+The members of the Customer Feasibility Steering Group shall be identified on the Customer Feasibility Programme.
+The remit of this group is to agree the Customer Feasibility Programme, monitor progress and agree any changes.
+The Customer Feasibility Steering Group is also responsible for resolving any disagreements relating to a Customer Feasibility Study at first instance, prior to any necessary escalation.
 Dialogue shall take place in person, by email, telephone or video conferencing as appropriate.

-Lead Party – the Party who the customer has agreed shall be the lead Party for the , who shall act as co-ordinator (i.e. shall liaise, consult, co-ordinate and agree deliverables and timescales with other Parties involved) and main customer contact.
+Lead Party – the Party who the customer has agreed shall be the lead Party for the Customer Feasibility Study, who shall act as co-ordinator (i.e. shall liaise, consult, co-ordinate and agree deliverables and timescales with other Parties involved) and main customer contact.

-Lead Party Feasibility Study Offer - an offer made by the Other Party/Parties to the Lead Party for carrying out the This may include the staff days required by the Other Party/Parties to carry out the ; the grade of staff to be used; whether the work can be undertaken within the timescale requested; overhead costs and any data the Other Party/Parties require from the customer to carry out the .
+Lead Party Customer Feasibility Study Offer - an offer made by the Other Party/Parties to the Lead Party for carrying out the Customer Feasibility Study.
+This may include the staff days required by the Other Party/Parties to carry out the Customer Feasibility Study; the grade of staff to be used; whether the work can be undertaken within the timescale requested; overhead costs and any data the Other Party/Parties require from the customer to carry out the Customer Feasibility Study.

-Lead Party Study Report is the report provided by the Other Party/Parties to the Lead Party in accordance with the Lead Party Feasibility Study Offer.
+Lead Party Customer Study Report is the report provided by the Other Party/Parties to the Lead Party in accordance with the Lead Party Customer Feasibility Study Offer.

 Other Party/Parties – one or more than one of the Parties to the System-Operator Transmission Owner Code but not the Lead Party.

-The CompanyThe CompanyThe CompanyThe CompanyThe CompanyThe Company
+Specific NS Feasibility Terms the form (substantially in the form attached at Appendix D to this STCP 17-1) setting out the NS Feasibility Services, NS Feasibility Programme, NS Feasibility Costs and any other specific matters as agreed between The Company and the TO for the provision of a specific NS Feasibility Study.

-Procedure
+Procedure for Customer Feasibility Study

-Nuclear Site Licence Provision

-When following this process where this may interact with, impact upon or fall within the boundary of a Nuclear Site Licence holder's site, or may otherwise have any form of affect and/or implication for a nuclear power station, consideration must be given to the relevant provisions of the applicable Nuclear Site Licence Provisions Agreement, the CUSC Bilateral Connection Agreement for that site, paragraph 6.9.4 of the CUSC and Section G3 of the SO/TO Code to ensure compliance with all of these obligations.

-Customer approaches TO or The Company with request and Lead Party is agreed
+Customer approaches TO or The Company with request for a Customer Feasibility Study and Lead Party is agreed

-A prospective customer can send a request for a feasibility study to a Party.
+A prospective customer can send a request for a Customer Feasibility Study to a Party.